joeseos/necro-com/docs/gangs/spyre-hunting-party.md

 In addition, the only way a Spyre Hunting Party gang may recruit additional righters is through the Terror Level (see page 26).

-**Downtime:** During the Fresh Recruitment step of Downtime, Spyre Hunting Party gangs gain credits the same as all other gangs.
+**Downtime** During the Fresh Recruitment step of Downtime, Spyre Hunting Party gangs gain credits the same as all other gangs.
 These credits may only be used to perform the following actions:

 *   Exchange weapons and Wargear on any of their fighters.
 -   Any weapon augmentations are lost if a weapon is swapped out.
 *   Purchase additional Wargear from their Equipment options.
 *   Remove all Suit Glitches from a fighter for 100 credits.
 *   Hire one or more Caryatid Primes.

+Any unspent credits are discarded at the end of Downtime.

+**Captives**

+Spyrers have no interest in selling Captives to Guilders or claiming bounties - as far as they are concerned, the only use for a Captive is as bait to lure more prey in.
+Spyre Hunting Parties cannot trade, sell or dispose of captives.

+**Territories**

+Spyre Hunting Party gangs contest and control Territories in the same manner as other gangs.
+However, as they have no interest in working a Territory and extorting creditS or services from the local populace there are some key differences.

+**Boons**

+The only Territory a Spyre Hunting Party gang gains Boons from is the Spyrer Base Camp, all other Territories grant no Boons to a Spyre Hunting Party gang.

 Fighters[​](#fighters "Direct link to Fighters")
 ------------------------------------------------